 Museum of Sacred art of the Basilica of the Virgin Mary, Orlando Florida, USA

-Dr. Fred Hohler, president and founder of the Public Catalogue Foundation, UK
+Dr. Fred Hohler, Founder and Honorary Trustee of the Public Catalogue Foundation, UK

 James Keenan, president of the Bookplate Society of America